 Take your dog along

 Unlike other areas in the city of Atlanta, you can legally let Fido run free in a special off-leash area of Piedmont Dog Park.
-He or she will have nearly three total acres to play in, with separate enclosures for large and small dogs.
-Benches are available for owners who need a break.
+He or she will have almost three acres to play in, with separate enclosures for large and small dogs.
+Benches and boulders are available for owners who need a break.

 The Green Market opens for the season on March 18 inside the 12th Street gate, offering fresh local food, handmade goodies, chef demonstrations, live music and more.